iChaos26/TF_Fast-Implementation/README.md

 ## What is done so far:
 -Inicial Implementation.<br />
--Gradient Boosted Trees: Model understanding.
+-Gradient Boosted Trees: Model understanding (On Loading).<br />
+-Demand Prediction with LSTMs

 ## TF Docker:
 Install Docker and NVIDIA Docker support: